Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Conclusion and Extensions

 We have introduced \textsc{Apollo}, a simple and computationally efficient quasi-Newton algorithm for nonconvex stochastic optimization.
-This method is aimed towards large-scale optimization problems in the sense of large datasets and/or high-dimensional parameter spaces, such as machine learning with deep neural networks.
+This method is aimed towards large-scale optimization problems in the sense of large datasets and/or high-dimensional parameter spaces such as machine learning with deep neural networks.
 Experimental results on three CV and NLP tasks demonstrate the effectiveness of \textsc{Apollo}, in terms of both convergence speed and generalization performance.
+We briefly outline a few extensions to \textsc{Apollo} that we want to explore in future work.

+\paragraph{Parameter-Wise Gradient Clipping.} The standard gradient clipping method~\citep{pascanu2013difficulty} is to clip the gradients based on the norm computed over gradients of all the parameters together.
+A modification of gradient clipping to properly apply it to \textsc{Apollo} is to clip the gradient of each parameter individually based on its own norm.
+Preliminary results are provided in Appendix~\ref{appendix:pclip}.

+\paragraph{Decoupled Weight Decay in \textsc{Apollo}.} \citep{loshchilov2019decoupled} demonstrated that $L_2$ regularization is not identical to weight decay for adaptive gradient methods and proposed Adam with decoupled weight decay (AdamW).
+The application of decoupled weight decay to \textsc{Apollo} is slightly different from AdamW as \textsc{Apollo} memorizes the update direction of the last iteration $d_t$ to update the diagonal Hessian.
+The algorithm of \textsc{Apollo} with decoupled weight decay is in Appendix~\ref{appendix:apollow}.

+\paragraph{Making \textsc{Apollo} Scale-Invariant.} An important advantage of adaptive optimization methods, including Adam and its variants, is that they are inherently scale-invariant --- invariant with the scale of the objective function.
+The property of scale-invariance yields more consistent hyper-parameters of these adaptive methods than SGD across different machine learning tasks.
+Unfortunately, \textsc{Apollo} does not hold the property of scale-invariance, and we need to ask if it is possible to make \textsc{Apollo} scale-invariant.
+Interestingly, it is quite easy to develop a scale-invariant version of \textsc{Apollo} by applying a simple modification.
+We provide more details about scale-invariant \textsc{Apollo} in Appendix~\ref{appendix:scale-invariant}.